In Vitro Fertilization (IVF)

 In vitro fertilization (IVF) is the process of collecting a woman’s eggs and a man’s sperm and combining them in a lab in order to fertilize the egg and create an embryo.
 The embryo is then transferred to a uterus, where it hopefully implants within the uterine lining and leads to pregnancy.
 IVF is a common treatment for infertility.

 FertilitySmarts explains In Vitro Fertilization (IVF)

-There are five steps that make up one cycle of IVF.
+There are typically five steps that make up one cycle of IVF.
 The entire process takes about two weeks.